kanhua/pypvcircuit/install.md

 3. NGSpice: A circuit network library

 All the software will be installed in a folder of your choice.
-Installion of this software suite will not require the autorization of administrator of the OS.
+Installation of this software suite will not require the authorization of administrator of the OS.

 ## Install the software suite